Lower School

 Language Arts (meets twice daily)

 In Language Arts classes, students study the basic elements of grammar, literature, vocabulary, and written expression.
 Students learn proper grammar usage in order to improve their writing and proofreading skills.
-Students learn the elements of literature and improve their reading comprehension using literature texts as well as novels such as Bud, not Buddy, Because of Winn Dixie, and Shiloh.
-All material is read aloud and thoroughly discussed in class.
+Students learn the elements of literature and improve their reading comprehension using literature text and novels.
+All materials are read aloud and thoroughly discussed in class.
 Students learn a structured writing process that progresses from simple sentences to expanded paragraphs and simple research papers.

 Mathematics (meets twice daily)